What happens in an RPM session?

 My child can already type on a laptop; why do they need to point on the stencils?

 Many students can point to known and practised words on a laptop but are unable to express their own thoughts.
-Alex helps the student to initially grow their spelling skill on the stencils where there are no favourite or practised words.
+Alex helps the student to initially grow their spelling skill on the stencils where there are no favoured or practised words.
 After a student is fluent in spelling on the laminate alphabet board and is able to communicate, the skills can then be transferred back onto the laptop (or another device) if this is appropriate.

 Why are students asked to point with a pencil?